linkedin/transport/transportable-udfs-documentation/user-guide.md

 ## `TopLevelStdUDF` Interface
 `TopLevelStdUDF` API is an interface that has only two methods:
 `getFunctionName()` and `getFunctionDescription()`.
 It is used as a means to enable UDF overloading if necessary.
-Standard UDFs enable overloading such that UDFs with the same name can have different type input parameter type signatures.
+Transportable UDFs enable overloading such that UDFs with the same name can have different type input parameter type signatures.
 If a UDF does not require overloading, it simply implements `TopLevelStdUDF` in addition to